 - Receiver Type: Select the desired receiver/receiver type.
-The details of the receiver bands are provided at the top of the display. - Request LO1: If the check box is selected then a specific LO1 may be entered. - SSB or DSB Baseband Specs: Up to 4 basebands may be added and the following items entered for each: - Sideband Pref: Preferred sideband.
+The details of the receiver bands are provided at the top of the display. - Receiver Band: Select the receiver band.
+This is only necessary when defining basebands that fall into the overlap region between Bands 4 and 5.
+For example, a baseband at 160 GHz will default to Band 4, but can be forced to Band 5 using this menu. - Request LO1: If the check box is selected then a specific LO1 may be entered. - SSB or DSB Baseband Specs: Up to 4 basebands may be added and the following items entered for each: - Sideband Pref: Preferred sideband.
 Choose between LSB, USB, either (in which the system will make the choice), or both (only for the case of DSB receivers i.e. Bands 9 and 10). - Sky Frequency: The desired sky frequency. - Weight: A weighting for this side band selection to apply when calculating the LO setup. - IF Frequency: A suggested IF frequency calculated on the basic of the sky and LO1 frequencies (not guaranteed).